 The facts and background to this claim are described in Report No. 62/04 (2004) above.
 Following the admissibility decision, the order for provisional measures remained in place.
 The Commission concluded a Merits Report No. 138/09, of December 18, 2009, Kichwa Indigenous Peoples of Sarayaku and its members (Appendix 1 to the application), but the dispute remained outstanding.
 The Inter-American Court issued an order concerning the continuation of the provisional measures following a public hearing on February 2, 2010.
-On April 26, 2010, the Inter-American Commission referred the case to the Inter-American Court following its merits decision.
+On April 26, 2010, the Inter-American Court following its merits decision.
 Although the Merits Report is unpublished, the referral contains detailed findings of fact (paras.
 45-98), and the Commission's analysis of the law and merits (paras.
 99-259).